faruk-ahmad/catsleep/README.md

 ## 3. Configuring your catsleep

-The user configuration file resides in the user home directory.
-It is a hidden file and named as `.catsleep_config.json` If you want to change any default behavior like, the interval in between alarms/notifications or want to switch the voice, then you need to edit this configuration file.
+The user configuration file resides in the user home directory if you are using linux based OS like ubuntu.
+It is a hidden file and named as `.catsleep_config.json`
+If you want to change any default behavior like, the interval in between alarms/notifications or want to switch the voice, then you need to edit this configuration file.

 Open this file with any text editor and it looks like-